 Actually happened fairly recently, I had a day job.
-I was working for Comcast and without getting into too many of the details, they had decided that my company Mike Shelah, consulting was a conflict of interest.
+I was working for Comcast.
+And without getting into too many of the details, they had decided that my company Mike Shelah Consulting was a conflict of interest.
 And I could have gone out and started looking for another job.
-And I said to my wife, I don’t want to work for other people anymore.
-Because it seems like every time I do, I get put into a box, and I’m very uncomfortable in that box.
+And I said to my wife, I said, I don't want to work for other people anymore.
+Because it seems like every time I do, I get put into a box.
+And I'm very uncomfortable in that box.

 Umar Hameed 6:13